Tetrakern/fictioneer/ACTIONS.md

 ---

 ### `do_action( 'fictioneer_search_form_filters', $args )`
 Fires after the search form fields for type, match, sort, and order have been rendered.
 This allows you to render additional fields.
-Note that any additional fields must also be manually added to the query, see `_search.php` partial.
+Note that any additional fields must also be manually added to the query, see `_module-search.php` partial.

 **Parameters:**
 * $args (array) – Arguments passed to the search form.